Welcome to the 26th annual Providence Portland To Coast Walk Relay!

 3) Sign next to your team name on the official check-in sheet

-Upon check-in, your team will be issued the current year Race Wrist Wrap.
+Upon check-in, your team will be issued the current year Race Wrist Wrap and Timing Chip.
 Without your Race Wrist Wrap and approval of Safety Equipment, your team will not be permitted to start.

-Receive race numbers, race shirts and vehicle identification signs at Start Check-in area
+Receive race numbers, race shirts, wrist wrap, timing chip and vehicle identification signs at Start Check-in area

 Arrive 45-60 mins in advance of team start time to collect necessary materials and check-in